 From a biological perspective, humans require saturated fat because we are warm-blooded.
 Saturated fats are solid at room temperature and these fats provide the appropriate stiffness and structure to our cell membranes and tissues.
 Some of the many benefits of saturated fats include strengthening the immune system, improved brain health, improved lung health, improved liver health, and nutrient absorption.

-From a chemistry perspective, it is actually the saturated nature of the bonds in saturated fats that makes them ideal sources of fat for cooking given they are very stable at high temperatures.
+From a chemistry perspective, it is actually the saturated nature of the bonds in saturated fats that make them ideal sources of fat for cooking given they are very stable at high temperatures.
 On the contrary, since unsaturated fats do not contain double bonds and their structures are therefore not “saturated”, they are less than ideal for heating and cooking as they are very susceptible to oxidation and rancidity.

 Moreover, it is important to keep in mind that humans evolved eating wild game, marine life, and plant life, and have consumed unprocessed forms of saturated fats (organ meats, blubber, milk, or coconuts) for our entire existence.
 In fact, current tribes from around the world still consume diets high in saturated fats; Eskimo tribes consume native diets with up to 75% saturated fats, the Maasai Tribe in Kenya consumes a diet with up to 66% saturated fat, and Tokealu of New Zealand consume a diet of 60% saturated fat with virtually no heart disease.

 So, is saturated fat a healthy fat?
 Yes, but only when you focus on saturated fats from whole foods in their whole formats.

 Although saturated fats are often described as “bad” fat or “unhealthy” fats, that is not the case.
 Unhealthy fats are in fact fats that are industrially produced and designed to be non-perishable, which include:

 - Trans-fatty acids,